salilab/tutorial_tools/README.md

 regular Jupyter notebooks:
- - doxygen-style links of the form `[foo](@ref bar)` can be used. `@ref bar` will be replaced with the full URL for the identifier `bar`. `bar` can be any IMP class or module name (e.g. IMP.atom.Selection, IMP::pmi) or any identifier read with `%intersphinx` (see below).
+ - doxygen-style links of the form `[foo](@ref bar)` can be used. `@ref bar` will be replaced with the full URL for the identifier `bar`. `bar` can be any IMP class, method or module name (e.g. IMP.atom.Selection, IMP::pmi) or any identifier read with `%intersphinx` (see below).
  - The \`\`foo\`\` syntax is shorthand for `[foo](@ref foo)`.
  - The \`\`~x.y.z.foo\`\` syntax is shorthand for `[foo](@ref x.y.z.foo)`.